Honeymoon Destinations in July

 Humpback whales migrate to the seas off Madagascar in July, and this is a great time to visit one of the world’s most exciting honeymoon destinations.
 As well as whale watching, you can spot lemurs in the rainforest while staying at Vakona Forest Lodge and relax at the secluded Anjajavy Hotel set on a magnificent white sand beach.
-Try this 11-night honeymoon in Madagascar.
+Try this 11-night Madagascar honeymoon.

 Other options that work well in July include Botswana where the weather will be dry and the nights cool (23ºC temperatures, 10 hours of sunshine).
-It has some amazingly romantic luxury camps and lodges, such as Sanctuary Stanley’s Camp in the Okavango Delta.
+It has some amazingly romantic luxury camps and lodges, such as Pom Pom Camp and Selinda Camp in the Okavango Delta.
 You can also stay in desert camps and meet bushmen tribes in the Makgadikgadi Pans.

 It’s the dry season in Namibia with temperatures of 21ºC and 10 hours of daily sunshine.
 It’s the best time to view game, including the desert elephant and black rhino.
 Take a hot air balloon ride over the pristine desert, see shipwrecks scattered along the Skeleton Coast, climb the world’s tallest sand dunes and stay at stunning lodges such as Wolwedans Dune Camp and Ongava Tented Camp, where you can gaze up at sparkling night skies.
 This Ultimate Namibia tour is perfect for a honeymoon.

-Technically it may be winter in Mauritius, but that doesn’t stop the sun from shining and if you like surfing, June through to August is the best time to go.
-My personal favourite hotels include hotels such as LUX* Le Morne and Trou aux Biches.
-If you’re on a budget, I recommend Veranda Paul et Virginie where a fortnight’s half-board can be had for a little as £1,000 per person, excluding flights.
+Technically it may be winter in Mauritius, but that means 25ºC temperatures and 7 hours of sunshine.
+If you enjoy surfing, June through to August is the best time to go.
+My personal favourite hotels include Trou aux Biches.
+Bargain options include the three-star Recif Attitude where a week’s half-board with flights can set you back less than £1,000 per person.

 The Maldives and Seychelles are not at their best in July, but the island of Mozambique (25ºC temperatures, 8 hours of sunshine) makes a wonderful Indian Ocean alternative.
-As well as pristine white sand beaches, you’ll find sailing trips on traditional dhows, snorkelling in turquoise waters, exquisite seafood and barefoot luxury lodges such as Ibo Island Lodge and Vamizi Island Lodge.
+As well as pristine white sand beaches, you’ll find sailing trips on traditional dhows, snorkelling in turquoise waters, fresh seafood and barefoot luxury hideaways such as Ibo Island Lodge and Vamizi Island Lodge.
 See a full range of honeymoons.

 Zanzibar and Tanzania is another exotic two-centre option.
 Rainbow Tours will find you wonderful retreats like Fumba Beach Lodge and Siwandu Camp.
 It has a great selection of honeymoon ideas across Africa.